Timur was supposed to be a meal for the big cat, but the friendly goat had other ideas. Now, so far, they are best buds.

 The final (and largest) piece of this snuggle puzzle is Krispin, a St. Bernard puppy who came to the refuge with a broken leg.

-Finally, meet Janice Wolf.
-Here she poses for a photo with two of Rocky Ridge's refugees.
+Finally, meet Janice Wolf herself.
+Here she is posing in 2012 for a photo with two of Rocky Ridge's refugees.

 The animal rescue organization was a life-long dream of hers.
 "I was born to do it," says Wolf, recalling that her first "rescue" was a pelican when she was just a toddler growing up in Florida.

-For more than twenty years now she's used her experience as a veterinary technician and studies of holistic medicine to help animals.
+For more than 20 years she's used her experience as a veterinary technician and holistic medicine practitioner to help animals.